DerBrunoIR/Minecraft-GameOfLife/README.md

 Let's encode dead cells with `blackstone` blocks and alive cells with `glowstone` blocks.

-The only way to count something in Minecraft is by incrementing an entities (non player character) score .
+The only way to count something in Minecraft is by incrementing an entities (non player character) score.
+However there is no obvious way to use a score of some entity outside of `if` conditions.

-Behind each pixel block I summoned a `ItemFrame`.
+Nevertheless behind each pixel block I summoned a `ItemFrame`.
 This entity can't move, can't despawn and is easy to place.
-In addition there is no obvious way to use scores outside of `if` conditions.

 We have to be carful not to accidently damage those, without them the program will stop working.